jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 The symmetric key is superior in terms of security, but it is usually less convinient since you have to set a few properties.

-To configure an asymmetric key use a keystore.
-This will require a password which itself would have to be stored unencrypted and set the keystore password as an environment variable.
+A keystore is needed to set up an asymmetric key.
+This requires a password which itself would have to be stored unencrypted and then set the keystore password as an environment variable.

 ```shell
 keytool -genkeypair -alias myKeyStore -keyalg RSA \